raspberrypilearning/build-your-own-weather-station/en/step_6.md

 ```
 - Remove (or comment out) the line in the `spin` function that prints out the `wind_count` value.

-- Now use this formula to modify your `wind.py` code so that it also calculates the speed of the wind in cm/s.
+- Now use this formula to modify your `wind.py` code so that it also calculates the speed of the wind in centimetres per second (cm/s).

 ---hints---
 ---hint---
-First import the `math` and `time` libraries, and set some variables to hold the radius of your anemometer and the time interval for measurements.
+First, import the `math` and `time` libraries and set some variables to hold the radius of your anemometer and the time interval for measurements.

 ```python
 import time